react-native-share/react-native-share/README.md

 ---

 #### LSApplicationQueriesSchemes on iOS
-Remember to add `instagram`, `facebook` or watever queries schemes you need to LSApplicationQueriesSchemes field in your Info.plist.
+Remember to add `instagram`, `facebook` or whatever queries schemes you need to LSApplicationQueriesSchemes field in your Info.plist.
 This is required to share content directly to other apps like Instagram, Facebook etc.
 Values for queries schemes can be found in `Social` field of `RNShare` class.